Jose Siri Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.65 team ERA ranks 25th across all MLB pitching staffs.
+- The Red Sox's 4.65 team ERA ranks 24th among all league pitching staffs.

-- Red Sox pitchers combine to give up the third-most home runs in baseball (77 total, 1.4 per game).
+- Red Sox pitchers combine to give up the fifth-most home runs in baseball (77 total, 1.4 per game).

-- Whitlock (2-2 with a 5.14 ERA and 15 strikeouts in 21 2/3 innings pitched) gets the start for the Red Sox, his fifth of the season.
+- Whitlock (2-2) takes the mound for the Red Sox in his fifth start of the season.
+He's put together a 5.14 ERA in 21 2/3 innings pitched, with 15 strikeouts.

-- In his most recent time out on Saturday, the right-hander tossed five innings against the Arizona Diamondbacks, giving up one earned run while surrendering three hits.
+- The righty last pitched on Saturday against the Arizona Diamondbacks, when he went five innings, allowing one earned run while giving up three hits.

-- The 26-year-old has a 5.14 ERA and 6.4 strikeouts per nine innings across four games this season, while allowing a batting average of .278 to opposing hitters.
+- The 26-year-old has a 5.14 ERA and 6.4 strikeouts per nine innings across four games this season, while allowing a batting average of .278 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.